Women's Rugby World Cup: It's show time in Whangārei!

 Free shuttle buses to the stadium and back are available from Kamo, Tikipunga, Onerahi, Maunu, Raumanga, and Ōtangarei.

-Buses start at 11.30am to get to the stadium by 12.30pm with a second bus to run after this.
+Buses started at 11.30am to get to the stadium by 12.30pm with a second bus to run after this.

 Buses depart the stadium at 8pm and will return to do a second trip.